 Dr. Coombs is a critical care specialist at South Shore Hospital and an anesthesiologist with South Shore Anesthesia Associates.
 Dr. Coombs is the current president of the New England Medical Association, the regional society of the National Medical Association.

 Ms. Oruganti is a 4th-year medical student at Northeast Ohio Medical University.
 Poornima received her Master of Public Health from Columbia University in Health Policy and Management.
 Prior to serving in the WPS, she was the officer-at-large on the AMA-Medical Student Section Governing Council.

-Dr. Punjabi is a board certified Assistant Professor in Emergency Medicine at Rutgers University, Robert Wood Johnson Medical School in NJ.
-She has been an active member of the AMA for more than ten years serving on the Governing Councils for the Resident and Fellow Section, the Women Physicians Congress, the Young Physicians Section and now the Women Physicians Section.
+Dr. Punjabi is a board-certified assistant professor in emergency medicine at Rutgers University, Robert Wood Johnson Medical School in New Jersey.
+She has been an active member of the AMA for more than 10 years serving on the Governing Councils for the Resident and Fellow Section, the Women Physicians Congress, the Young Physicians Section and now the Women Physicians Section.